"Ready to Retire?"

 "Retired: (adjective) young at heart, slightly older in other places." - anonymous

-To give you a head start on the first couple phases, it might be useful to spend time exploring what your values are in life.
+To give you a head start on the first and second phases, it might be useful to spend time exploring what your values are in life.
 What are the aspects of your life that bring you meaning?
 For some, this may be social connectedness, for others constant learning and intellectual growth.
 These values are unlikely to change as you move into retirement.
 Planning ahead for how to incorporate these values into the different stages of retirement will be essential.
 If you would like help, we are happy to chat.

 Most successful retirements have a few core features in common: